Wilhelm Trute: Canary Breeding

 Wilhelm Trute's ancestors reached the Harz in the 15th century from the Ore Mountains, making his family one of the oldest in Sankt Andreasberg.
 It is not known when his ancestors began to bred canaries but, like others, his father Andreasberg already bred a race of canaries from the mainland called Japper.

-Around 1865, Wilhelm Trute got a pair of high quality singing canaries from the silver works supervisor Wilhelm Weiland, a relative.
-It is probable that the first Harz Rollers emerged from this cross-breed.
-These Rollers from the Trute branch had, other than later Harz Rollers, grey to grey-green feathering and excelled by their delightful song.
-Those birds brought worldwide fame to the breeder and his hometown.
+Around 1865, Wilhelm Trute got a pair of singing canaries from the silver works supervisor Wilhelm Weiland, a relative.
+It is probable that the first Harz Rollers emerged from this crossbreed.
+These Rollers from the Trute branch had, other than later Harz Rollers, grey to grey-green feathering and excelled by their distinctive song.
+Those birds brought wide fame to the breeder and his hometown.

 In distinction to other breeders, Trute used only birds from this one branch.
 He also did not sell his birds by mail.
 Whoever wanted to acquire one of his Rollers had to come to his home in Sankt Andreasberg.

 He bred canaries from the Trute branch in his home until his disease chained him to his bed in 1889.